Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Qualified Summary Obtainment and Privacy-Preserving Tasks

-{ Since the ICLP mechanism is tied to a kernel, one can obtain privacy-safe regularization parameters by picking kernels whose eigenvalues decay at a polynomial rate and therefore satisfy the conditions in Theorem \ref{thm: total error for mean protection}, then the optimal values for $M$ and $\psi$ in Theorem \ref{thm: total error for mean protection} can be directly used as regularization parameter inputs.
-We name this approach as \textit{``Privacy Safe Selection'' (PSS)}.
-The PSS doesn't degrade the privacy guarantee since the employed regularization parameters only rely on sample size, privacy budget, and the noise's covariance function, without further information about the dataset.
-We would like to remark that the PSS is not a data-driven approach since its acquisition never depends on the data.
-In practice, the constant for employed PSS values can affect the performance of the ICLP mechanism.
-In our experiments, we observe that by appropriately normalizing the data trajectories and the trace of the covariance kernel, setting the constant to $1$ usually leads to satisfactory performance. }
+Since the ICLP mechanism is tied to a kernel, one can obtain privacy-safe regularization parameters by picking kernels whose eigenvalues decay polynomially, satisfying the conditions in Theorem \ref{thm: total error for mean protection} so that the optimal values for $M$ and $\psi$ in Theorem \ref{thm: total error for mean protection} can be directly used as regularization parameter inputs.
+We name this approach \textit{``Privacy Safe Selection'' (PSS)}.
+PSS does not degrade the privacy guarantee since the employed regularization parameters rely only on the sample size, the privacy budget, and the additive noise's covariance function.
+We would like to note that PSS is not a data-driven approach since its acquisition never depends on the data.
+In practice, the constants for the optimal values in PSS can affect the performance of the ICLP mechanism.
+In our experiments, we observe that by appropriately normalizing the sample trajectories and the trace of the covariance kernel, setting the constant to $1$ usually leads to satisfactory performance.